 SAFE promulgated the Notice of the State Administration of Foreign Exchange on Reforming the Administration of Foreign Exchange Settlement of Capital of Foreign-invested Enterprises, or SAFE Circular 19, effective June 2015, in replacement of a former regulation.
 According to SAFE Circular 19, the flow and use of the RMB capital converted from foreign currency-denominated registered capital of a foreign-invested company is regulated such that RMB capital may not be used for the issuance of RMB entrusted loans, the repayment of inter-enterprise loans or the repayment of banks loans that have been transferred to a third-party.
 Although SAFE Circular 19 allows RMB capital converted from foreign currency-denominated registered capital of a foreign-invested enterprise to be used for equity investments within China, it also reiterates the principle that RMB converted from the foreign currency-denominated capital of a foreign-invested company may not be directly or indirectly used for purposes beyond its business scope.
 Thus, it is unclear whether SAFE will permit such capital to be used for equity investments in China in actual practice.
-SAFE promulgated the Notice of the State Administration of Foreign Exchange Settlement Management Policy of Capital Account, or SAFE Circular 16, effective on June 9, 2016, which reiterates some of the rules set forth in SAFE Circular 19, but changes the prohibition against using RMB capital converted from foreign currency-denominated registered capital of a foreign-invested enterprises.
-Violations of SAFE Circular 19 and SAFE Circular 16 may significantly limit our ability to transfer any foreign currency we hold, including the net proceeds from this offering, to our PRC subsidiaries, which may adversely affect our liquidity and our ability to fund and expand our business in China.
-On October 23, 2019, the SAFE promulgated the Notice of the State Administration of Foreign
+SAFE promulgated the Notice of the State Administration of Foreign Exchange Settlement Management Policy of Capital Account, or SAFE Circular 16, effective on June 9, 2016, which reiterates some of the rules set forth in SAFE Circular 19, but changes the prohibition against using such capital to issue loans to non-associated enterprise.
+Violations of SAFE Circular 19 and SAFE Circular 19, but changes in Administrative penalties.
+SAFE Circular 19 and SAFE Circular 19 and SAFE Circular 16 may significantly limit our ability to fund and expand our business in China.
+On October 23, 2019, the SAFE Dircular 19 and SAFE Circular 16 may significantly limit our ability to fund and expand our business in China.
+On October 23, 2019, the SAFE promulgated the Notice of the State Administration of Foreign the State Administration of Foreign the State Administration of Foreign.